christianvanr/dlsync/README.md

 create or replace view ${MY_DB}.{MY_SCHEMA}.SAMPLE_VIEW as select * from ${MY_DB}.{MY_SECOND_SCHEMA}.MY_TABLE;
 ```
 #### 2. Migration Script
-This type of script is used for object types of TABLES, SEQUENCES, STAGES, STREAMS, TASKS and ALERTS.
+This type of script is used for object types of TABLES, SEQUENCES, STAGES, STREAMS, TASKS, ALERTS and DYNAMIC_TABLES.
 Here the script is treated as migration that will be applied to the object sequentially based on the version number.
 This type of script contains 1 or more migration versions.
 One migration versions contains version number, author(optional), content (DDL or DML SQL statement) , rollback statement(optional) and verify statement(optional).
 Each migration version is immutable i.e Once the version is deployed you can not change the code of this version.
 Only you can add new versions.